IngyinnK/My-Tableau-Projects/README.md

 The dashboards explore trends, patterns, and relationships in datasets using multiple visualisation techniques and interactive features.

+## 🎯 Project Objective

+The goal of this project was to build practical experience in:

+- Data visualisation
+- Dashboard creation
+- Interactive analytics
+- Communicating insights through data

+These skills are essential for turning complex datasets into **clear, actionable insights for stakeholders**.

+---

 ## 🛠️ Skills Demonstrated

 - 📊 **Interactive Dashboard Design**